-While I doubt that those habits could destroy a marriage there are five habits that could and I’m sharing them with you today.
+While I doubt that those habits could ruin your marriage there are five bad habits that absolutely could and I’m sharing them with you today.

 Disclosure: This post includes affiliate links which help support Honey & Pine

 Putting Someone Else First

 Who is #1 in your life?
 If you answered anything other than your spouse then you’re not putting your marriage first.
 It’s ok to be close to your parents, your siblings and your friends but you made a commitment to your spouse and you have an obligation to make them a priority.
 Don’t allow your parents to speak poorly about your spouse.
 Don’t side with your parents or siblings in a disagreement with your spouse.
 Don’t spend all of your free time with your friends.
 It’s important to set boundaries and focus on your marriage.

 If you’ve ever read the 5 Love Languages then you’ll probably remember that touch is one of those languages.
 Touch is one of the primary ways that we express love to one another and sex is the most intimate way to show love.
 There are a lot of research studies out there that have shown that physical connection, orgasm, and cuddling lead to increased emotional joy, lower levels of stress and anxiety as well as physical benefits like lower blood pressure.
 When you start avoiding sex with your spouse you stop speaking one of the languages of love and start to create questions such as, “Is he/she not attracted to me anymore?” and “Is he/she sleeping with someone else?” which breeds resentment and anger.